clux/probes.hugo/content/post/2020-10-03-antimagic-revisited.md

 [Any questions about this item to @JeremyECrawford results in no real answers](https://twitter.com/search?q=JeremyECrawford%20%22cube%20of%20force%22), and for good reason.
 Here are just some questions we had:

 ### Questions
-#### 1. Gas as in its state of matter?
+#### 1. Gas as in state of matter?
-So no breathable air probalby.
-It doesn't matter that much other than if they spend more than an hour inside of the bubble, like spending an hour in a cramped, unventilated meeting room for light-headedness.
+Meaning you could toss in a brick of liquid nitrogen and let it sublimate.

-You could toss in a brick of liquid nitrogen and let it sublimate.
+No new breathable air goes in, incidentally.
+This shouldn't matter much other than if they spend more than an hour inside of the bubble; like spending an hour in a cramped, unventilated meeting room.

-#### 1. Gas as in cloudkill?
+#### 1. Is cloudkill a gas?
 The [Cloudkill](https://roll20.net/compendium/dnd5e/Cloudkill) gas is a magical effect that drops with _Concentration_, so it's not `matter` per se;

 > `{living matter} ∪ {non-living matter} ≠ Multiverse`;